Purchasing Power Parities

 Eurostat, Unit C4: Price statistics; Purchasing Power Parities.
 Housing statistics /

-NSI, Consumer price statistics and Purchasing power parities Division
+NSI, Consumer prices, Housing prices and Purchasing power parities Division

 |Contact person function|